tj-kim/Lab2/report.md

 ### Full System on FPGA
-We uploaded this schematic to the hardware, and used these test cases.
+We uploaded our schematic to the hardware, and used the test cases below.
 We wrote code in C to automate this test pattern.

 * Write 0xCA to 0x55, read from 0x55
-* Write 0x06 to 0x55, read from 0x55
+* Write a different value to 0x55, read again to make sure data was overwritten
 * Write 8’b11111111 to 7’b1111111, read from 7’b1111111

 For the first test, we got the following outputs from our code: